developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutMxDefaultLauncher/index.md

 **1. EMDK Profile Manager wizard:**

 Initially, we will configure EHS (Enterprise Home Screen) launcher application as the default launcher application using Profile Manager wizard.
-[Enterprise Home Screen (EHS)](https://developer.motorolasolutions.com/docs/DOC-1875) is a replacement application launcher, for Symbol Android devices, designed to allow only specified applications to be launched.
+[Enterprise Home Screen (EHS)](https://developer.motorolasolutions.com/docs/DOC-1875) is a replacement application launcher, for Zebra Android devices, designed to allow only specified applications to be launched.
 So this launcher will replace the existing launcher application in the device.

 **2. App Manager API:**